sqdgn/whitepaper/whitepaper_2.0.md

 ### Performance Evaluation Methodology

-To assess the raw edge of the signal generation models we analyzed each call as follows:
+To assess the raw edge of the signal generation models, we analyzed each call as follows:

 - For every signal, track the **all-time high (ATH) price** within **7 days** of publication
 - Compare this ATH to the signal’s entry price